netgloo/benjamin/readme.md

 ## Credits

-A lot of credits go to [Lavarel](http://laravel.com) since Benjamin leans on this wonderful PHP framework.
+A lot of credits go to [Lavarel](http://laravel.com) since Benjamin leans on this great PHP framework.

 ## License